Common questions

 More details

 When you submit a transaction to a Full node, it checks the validity of the transaction with validators.
 Once the Node gets signatures from a quorum of validators, it knows that the transaction will be successful.
-The Node can optionally run the transaction locally before returning the response to your sui_executeTransactionBlock
+Full nodes won't know about the changes until the transaction is check-pointed and shared, which takes a couple seconds.
+For more details, see Sui's documentation on the lifecycle of a transaction.

 Code example